hakunanatasha/biomed_hackathon/CONTRIBUTING.md

 data = load_dataset('your_dataset_name')
 ```

+Run these commands in a folder that isn't directly in `datasets`, or else it will interfere with the import statement.

 ### 5. Format code

 Return to the main directory (assuming you are in your dataset-specific folder) via the following commands: